Ablajan Awut Ayup

 Ablajan made his debut with his song "Meshrep Nawasi" in January 2010 in the "Meshrep Concert".
 "Meshrep Nawasi" was republished in the English and Chinese languages.
 Later, "Meshrep Nawasi" became one of Ablajan's iconic songs.
 He published his first album "Bashlamduq (Shall We Start?)" on July 10, 2011.
 His first album sold over 100,000 copies, no small achievement in a limited market.
 Local businesses vied to endorse Ablajan and his face graced billboards in Xinjiang's capital, Ürümqi.
-Ablajan signed a contract with Marrybrown Sdn Bhd in 2016 and became a brand ambassador in China for the Malaysian fast food chain.

 In 2018, Radio Free Asia reported that Ayup had been detained by police in Guma (Pishan) County.
-His brother reported that Ayup had been sent to one of the Xinjiang re-education camps.
+His brother reported that Ayup had been sent to one of the Xinjiang internment camps.

-Early life

-Ablajan was born in Sanju Village, a remote village in Guma County of Hotan Prefecture of Xinjiang Uyghur Autonomous Region, on 11 November 1984.
-His mother is a cadre and his father is a farmer.
-His parents sent all their children to university which was rare among members of his village.

-As Ablajan found himself attracted to music, he began to learn music by himself.
-His parents also supported him and bought him a musical keyboard.
-Ablajan then registered for Turpan Normal College's admission exam in order to get into its arts program.
-Some months later, he received the admission letter but he had been admitted into their painting program rather than the music program.

-Ablajan started studying in the Turpan Normal College's Painting Program in 1998 and was graduated in 2001.

-He studied dance in Ürümqi Performance Company from January to April in 2002.
-Then he went for the entrance exam of Xinjiang Arts Institute in 2003 and he was admitted.
-He was delighted to study music systematically.
-However, his parents told him that he had to return home if he had a job opportunity in a government organisation.
-He was later hired by Sanju Elementary School.